mayneyao/eidos/README.md

 # Notion/Airtable-Like Database running in Browser

-This project is a local-first, serverless application for creating and managing databases in the browser.
+This project is a local-first, web application for creating and managing databases in the browser.
 It uses sqlite-wasm to run the database engine locally on the user's machine, meaning all data is stored in the browser and there's no need for a server.
-It offers PWA support, enabling users to install the app to their desktop.

 ## Features

-- Local-first storage
+- 100% Local-first, support offline, you own your data!
-- One-click deployment to Vercel
+- No server required
-- PWA support, install to desktop
+- PWA support

-## Roadmap/Todo
+## Todo

 ### Base